Kotlin/KEEP/proposals/jsr305-custom-nullability-qualifiers.md

 ## Summary

-- Support loading more precise type information for Java declarations marked with custom nullability annotations based on [JSR 305](https://jcp.org/en/jsr/detail?id=305)
+- Support loading more precise type information for Java declarations marked with custom nullability annotations based on [JSR-305](https://jcp.org/en/jsr/detail?id=305)
     - Both `@TypeQualifierNickname` and `@TypeQualifierDefault` should be supported
 - Introduce `@Migration` annotation and additional compiler flags to allow a